MIT All COVID-19 vaccines have gaps

 The study published on Thursday in the scientific journal Cell Systems.

-"There are obviously many factors to consider, but our preliminary results suggest that on average, people of Black or Asian race could have a slightly increased risk of vaccine ineffectiveness," says one of the study's authors.
-David K. who is at MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL from the Computer Science and Laboratory).
+"Obviously there are many factors to consider, but our preliminary results show that, on average, people of Black or Asian descent could have a slightly increased risk of vaccine ineffectiveness," said one study author.
+David K. who is in the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL from the Computer Science and Artificial Intelligence Laboratory).

 His statement is included in the press release issued by MIT.